Ad262/Adam_Tucker_Masters_Thesis_CWI/README.md

 The dataset used to train these models was collected by Yimam et al. (2018) and is available [here](https://www.inf.uni-hamburg.de/en/inst/ab/lt/resources/data/complex-word-identification-dataset.html).

 # Thesis Report
-This repository consists of a series of notebooks investigating feature-based aproaches for complex word identification in English.
+This repository consists of a series of notebooks investigating feature-based approaches for complex word identification in English.

 Available here (https://www.overleaf.com/read/wmvwtmpbkvqs)